Apple Picking in Virginia: The 15 Best VA Apple Orchards to Visit

 Throughout the property, you will find “pocket orchards” filled with trees producing Gala, Golden Delicious, Empire, Fuji, Jonagold, Red Delicious, Honey Crisp, and Pink Lady apples.

-In 2022, pick your own apples will be available on September 17th and 18th.
-Containers are provided for guests to pick Red and Golden Delicious, September Wonder, Empire, and Jonagold apples. -by Christina Maggitas
+In 2023, pick your own apples will be available on September 16th and 17th.
+Containers are provided for guests to pick Red and Golden Delicious, September Wonder, Empire, and Jonagold apples.

 Leave No Trace logo